towerofnix/programming-language-thing/README.md

 # Programming language thing

 This is a programming language thing (PLT).
 I created it.
 It's very new and probably not worth using, but it's a fun project for myself.

+## Running

-PLT only works in Firefox Nightly from what I've tested.
+**In your browser:** PLT only works in Firefox Nightly from what I've tested.
 You can copy all the code in `main.js` to the [babel REPL](http://babeljs.io/repl) and it should also work.

+**In [Node.js](https://nodejs.org/):** Run `npm install` initially and then `npm main.js` whenever you want to run it - fairly standard.

 ## Syntax